aws-samples/dcv-samples/cdk/dcv-access-console/README.md

 ```

 ## Step 17: Testing your Configuration
 After your deployment is finished, the CDK the output the URL of your DCV Access Console.
 Once the underlying EC2 instance is passing health checks, you can access the DCV Access Console through this URL.
-For usage instructions, see *Getting started with the NICE DCV Session Manager console* in the [DCV Access Console Administrator Guide](https://docs.aws.amazon.com/dcv/latest/access-console/getting-started.html)
+For usage instructions, see *Getting started with the Amazon DCV Session Manager console* in the [DCV Access Console Administrator Guide](https://docs.aws.amazon.com/dcv/latest/access-console/getting-started.html)

 ## Cleanup your Environment
 To destroy all infrastructure contained in the CDK, run the following command: